ankane/strong_migrations/README.md

 #### Bad

-Adding a column with an expression default value to an existing table causes the entire table to be rewritten.
+In MySQL and MariaDB, adding a column with an expression default value to an existing table causes the entire table to be rewritten.
 During this time, writes are blocked.

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[8.1]